 In the shipped zero configuration the [authgroup: zero] is defined and applied to A-REX WS interface, the effect of which is to deny any access unless user is listed in the testCA.allowed-subjects file.
-The mapping is configured with map_to_user rule that assign the same nobody account to everyone in zero authgroup.
+The mapping is configured with the map_to_user rule that assigns the same nobody account to everyone in the zero authgroup.